Data Analysis with AI: Technical Terms

 Chain-of-Thought (CoT)

-A prompting technique where the model shows intermediate reasoning steps.
+A prompting style that asks the model to reason in clear intermediate steps.

 • “Let’s think step by step”